Column: Travel with Katie Butler of Total Travel: Half-way through the school holiday with a few bumps along the way

 This year the late booking market has certainly been one of the strongest I remember for a long time.

-A full 40% of last week’s bookings made were due to travel in the next 12 weeks, suggesting that many holidaymakers are choosing spontaneity over planning months in advance.
+A full 40 per cent of last week’s bookings made were due to travel in the next 12 weeks, suggesting that many holidaymakers are choosing spontaneity over planning months in advance.